 Fullmetal Alchemist and the 2017 remake

-Yet again, it seems like 2017 was the year for anime live-action remakes.
+Yet again, it seems like 2017 was il year for anime live-action remakes.
 This was once again funded by Netflix who seemed to be pushing a clear agenda this year.
-However, Fullmetal Alchemist was exclusively released in Japan and didn’t make it to a western audience.
+However, Alchimista Fullmetal was exclusively released in Japan and didn’t make it to a western audience.

 A fun fact about the remake is that Square Enix helped in its production.
 This is the company behind hit video games such as the Final Fantasy series.

 Anyway, the Fullmetal Alchemist remake maintained its usual dark themes and centered around a philosopher’s stone and an evil parasite.
 This movie was generally well-received by fans who enjoyed its stylistic approach.
 The result was that in the same year, a remake was planned for the future.
 To date, this remake is still in limbo but hopefully one day it is released.
 Perhaps one of the issues with this adaptation is that it lacked the creative visuals that are harder to replicate in real life.
 Nonetheless, it proved that going forward, anime can certainly hold its own in a live-action setting.